FernandoDanielArroyo/OpenFoodFacts/README.md

 This project aims to resolve the following github issue : https://github.com/openfoodfacts/openfoodfacts-ai/issues/203.

 We want to detect duplicated products from images.
 We identified the following tasks:
 - identify similar images in each product
 - identity similar images in different product (duplicated products)

+## Env

+use conda and env.yaml

 ## Data